Mario Balotelli has courted controversy wherever he has gone since beginning his career as a professional in 2005.

 .
 The Rossoneri

 top featured his name and number and he was later caught by a secret Striscia camera wearing the shirt, much to the consternation of Inter and its fans.
 The player's agent, Mino Raiola, later claimed the show should be taken as a "joke" and that he is a "boy of 19 who may not understand the consequences of what he does".
-Balotelli is a childhood Milan fan.
+Balotelli is a childhood Milan fan and got his dream move in 2013.

 2. August 2010 – The Accident